St John's Anglican Church, Wentworth: Description

 St John's Anglican Church is built of random rubble with red face brick quoins and buttresses.
 The random rubble walls have been bagged and the brickwork has rendered and painted highlights.
 The roof of the church and the spire are clad in galvanised iron over a cedar hammerbeam roof truss frame.
 The internal roof lining, the pulpit and pews of the church are also made of cedar.
 The windows in the church are of a lancet type, are leadlighted and included coloured and etched glass inserts.

 The rectory to St John's Church is a large single-storey building constructed of random rubble and has been rendered.
-It has a corrugated-iron roof and a wrap-around verandah supported by cylindrical columns on cement bocks. the four brick chimney stacks have slender cast iron pots.
+It has a corrugated-iron roof and a wrap-around verandah supported by cylindrical columns on cement blocks. the four brick chimney stacks have slender cast iron pots.
 It is located in close proximity to the church.

 Modifications and dates

 On 28 May 1987 the NSW Heritage Council gave approval to replace a back verandah and sleepout from the rectory and replace with an extension containing two bedrooms and a family room.